 - HIV Alliance to provide testing and information regarding high risk activities

 The Treatment Court Judge is the central figure in a team effort that focuses on sobriety and accountability as the primary goals.
-Because the Drug Court Judge takes on the role of trying to keep participants engaged in treatment, EMERGENCE's Focus Program can effectively focus on developing a therapeutic relationship with the participant.
+Because the Treatment Court Judge takes on the role of trying to keep participants engaged in treatment, the EMERGENCE's Focus Program can effectively focus on developing a therapeutic relationship with the participant.
 In turn, the Treatment Court Judge becomes the leader of a dynamic therapeutic team while her partners, the treatment providers, keep her informed of each participant's progress so that rewards and sanctions can be provided.

 Treatment Court creates an environment with clear and certain rules.
 The rules are definite, easy to understand, and most important, compliance is within the participant's control.
 The rules are based on the participant's performance and are measurable.
 The participant's performance is immediately and directly communicated to the judge, who rewards compliance or penalizes noncompliance.